-While EV charging infrastructure is growing rapidly in the US, a new study reveals a stark contrast in progress between states.
+While electric vehicle (EV) charging infrastructure is rapidly growing in the United States, a new study reveals a stark contrast in progress between states.
 Some are making rapid strides in building charging networks, while others are falling behind, creating glaring gaps in access.
 This patchwork approach leaves many areas ill-prepared for the growing demand, highlighting a crucial need for a more balanced expansion of charging stations across the nation.

-According to the Department of Transportation, the US currently boasts over 192,000 publicly available charging ports, with approximately 1,000 new chargers being added each week.
-While that may sound impressive, it's just a drop in the bucket compared to the White House's goal to deploy 500,000 chargers by 2026.
-Looking further out, the National Renewable Energy Laboratory estimates that by 2030, over 2 million ports will be needed.
-It's clear that the EV charging infrastructure in the US still has a long way to go.
+According to the Department of Transportation, the U.S. currently boasts more than 192,000 publicly available charging ports, with approximately 1,000 new chargers being added each week.
+While that may sound impressive, it’s just a drop in the bucket compared to the White House’s goal to deploy 500,000 chargers by 2026.
+Looking further out, the National Renewable Energy Laboratory estimates that by 2030, more than 2 million ports will be needed.
+It’s clear that the EV charging infrastructure in the United States still has a long way to go.

 BriteSwitch, a firm specializing in capturing local, utility, state, and federal rebates/incentives for businesses, takes a look at the current state of EV charging infrastructure and shows which states are the best and worst when it comes to EV charging.